Synopsis: Breaking Loose

 Once a business owner “gets” the systems mindset, how long does it take to start to see substantial improvement?
 In most cases, immediately.
 (There’s some work for you to do, but it really is a simple thing.)
 And in that immediate gratification and the ensuing immediate improvement, the systems mindset takes hold….

 How do we help, beyond the book?
-You can go to WTS Enterprises to find Josh Fonger’s consulting, coaching, and certification services.
-And there is Business Documentation Software.
+There is Business Documentation Software.
 You can reach each of these independent spin-off businesses on the home page of this site.
 (I gave these enterprises to trusted colleagues.
 By choice, I receive no financial compensation from either entity.)

 The Work the System methodology takes a simple yet deep tact, one that begins with a single “tweak” in the leader’s perspective of how the business mechanically functions.
 With the new vantage point, inefficient methodologies are easy to detect and subsequent necessary actions for improvement come naturally.
 But yes, the transformation requires thoughtfully sequenced steps.